TheOdinProject/curriculum/web_development_101/git_basics/introduction_to_git.md

   1. Read Chapter 1 in [this book about version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) to learn the differences between local, centralized, and distributed version control systems.
   2. Watch [this video](https://www.youtube.com/watch?v=8oRjP8yj2Wo) about how Git can improve the workflow of both an individual and a team of developers.
-  3. Wath [this video](https://www.youtube.com/watch?v=1h9_cB9mPT8&feature=youtu.be&t=13s) for some history on Git and GitHub, and make sure you know the difference between the two.
+  3. Watch [this video](https://www.youtube.com/watch?v=1h9_cB9mPT8&feature=youtu.be&t=13s) for some history on Git and GitHub, and make sure you know the difference between the two.
 Git is a technology used in the command line while GitHub is a [website](https://github.com/) you can visit.
   4. If you haven't yet, install Git on your computer.
 This is one of the steps of the Installation lessons that you should have already completed:
   * For Windows Subsystem for Linux, see [Installation Prerequisites](https://www.theodinproject.com/courses/web-development-101/lessons/prerequisites).
   * For Linux or MacOS, see [Project: Your First Rails Application](https://www.theodinproject.com/courses/web-development-101/lessons/your-first-rails-application?ref=lnav).